SamAbr/Loan-Default-Analysis-And-Dashboard/README.md

 - **Normal Distribution of Bank Balances:** The distribution of customer bank balances followed a normal (bell-shaped) curve, with the majority of balances ranging between $6,500 and $13,000.

 ## Files Included
-- `Bank_Data.xlsx`: Contains the raw data, exploratory analysis, and dashboard visualizations.
+- `Bank_Loan_Data.xlsx`: Contains the raw data, exploratory analysis, and dashboard visualizations.